sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 Step 2: Base rate of the initial database

 Step 3: Bases benchmark accuracies: train the model on the original dataset without any modification (basic model)
-- using "Keyword" feature
+- Text preprocessing
-- using Tweeets, "text" feature
+- testing by using "Keyword" feature
-- combining both Keywords and tweets features
+- testing by using Tweeets, "text" feature
---> Startegic conclusion
+- testing by combining both Keywords and tweets features --> Startegic conclusion

 Step 4: Improvement of our ML Model: data cleaning
-- Cleaning keywords
+- Cleaning keywords (text processing)
-- Cleaning Tweets
+- Cleaning Tweets (text processing)
 --> Interative structure

 Step 5: Development of the modeling